Kenneth-Macharia/Learning/README.md

-# Code Practise sessions
+# Code Practise sessions - Heroku Version
-This repo contains my tutorial code and notes as I learn different frameworks.
+This branch contains the required files only to deploy the app to Heroku.